CityOfNewYork/patterns-docs/installation.md

     @use '{{ this.package.name }}/src/components/accordion/_accordion.scss';

-#### tailwindcss
+#### Tailwindcss

-Importing tailwindcss is an exception because it is compiled to a Sass file in the _dist_ directory...
+Importing Tailwindcss is an exception because it is compiled to a Sass file in the _dist_ directory...

     @use 'node_modules/{{ this.package.name }}{{ this.package.cdn.tailwindsass }}';